-A Dot-Com Domain and Catch-all Emails: A Case Study in Human Nature
+A Case Study in Human Nature

 “The problem with not having the .com of your name is that it signals weakness.”